mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/README.md

 ## Lesson #2 - Carefully read the requirements

 I just realized that I only needed to do one activity for each section:

-I was thinking to myself: this is a very long homework ...so I am so sorry if my homework is lengthy.
+* General data reshaping and relationship to aggregation
+* Join, merge, look up

+I was thinking to myself that this homework was very long by the time that a fellow student pointed out that I only needed to do 2 activities in total.
+Unfortunately, by that time, I already had completed most of the activities.
+The silver lining is that I am starting to understand coding better now and I will be able to use the cheatsheets in the future as their topic and applications are directly related to my field of research.

 ***